7 Most Common TV Aerial Problems and How to Avoid Them in 2020July 14, 2020

 Sometimes the aerial is not the main problem.
 Your TV may be old or you just didn’t plug everything in, in the right way.

 If you notice the reception issues soon after you install the antenna, then the television might be the issue.
 Check to see if everything is plugged in correctly and see if you put everything in the right place.
 If the problem occurs a long time after you install the aerial, then something may have gotten loose, or your TV broke.
 Check it with different devices and if the problem persists, and it’s not the TV, try some of the other solutions.
+And if you need to replace your TV and simply upgrade, read more information here.

 6. Faulty gear